Nutrition for Over 50: A Guide to Protein, Carbohydrates and Fats

 Sources of Good Complex Carbs

 Healthy sources of complex carbohydrates are those that are natural with minimal or no processing and refining e.g. quinoa, steel cut oats, wild or brown rice, yams, sweet potatoes, taro, lotus roots, radish, carrots, beans, peas, lentils and all leafy and cruciferous vegetables are examples of natural complex carbohydrates with little or no processing.

 You’ve also probably noticed that I didn’t include whole wheat pasta, noodles and bread into the list of healthy complex carbohydrates.
-I mentioned earlier that as we age, our bodies cannot handle carbohydrates like when we were younger so it’s best to avoid grains because they aren’t half as nutrient dense as vegetables and fruits so it’s a complete fallacy to say that we need them for health.
+I mentioned earlier that as we age, our bodies cannot handle such processed carbohydrates like when we were younger so it’s best to avoid them because they aren’t half as nutrient dense as other whole grains, vegetables and fruits so it’s a complete fallacy to say that we need them for health.

-If you’re healthy i.e. don’t have any chronic conditions and are lean, you can have some roots, tubers, beans and lentils.
-You can get the biggest bang for your buck in vegetables for your daily carb intake.
+In my view you can get the biggest bang for your buck in vegetables and legumes for your daily carb intake.
 Like fruits, they are full of antioxidants, vitamins, minerals, phytochemicals and dietary fiber.
 Yellow, orange and green vegetables in particular are rich in calcium, magnesium, potassium, iron, beta-carotene, vitamin B complex, vitamin C, vitamin A and vitamin K. All vegetables also have lots of fiber which offer protection from conditions like chronic constipation, hemorrhoids, colon cancer, irritable bowel syndrome, and rectal fissures.

-For the rest of the seniors (I would estimate about 90% of most seniors) who have the middle age spread and are overweight, cut down the whole grains, tubers, roots and lentils and concentrate on eating vegetables for your main source of healthy carbohydrates: cauliflower, brussel sprouts, broccoli, spinach, cucumbers, kale, watercress, ball peppers (capsicum), eggplant, okra, bak choy, lettuce, kale, tomatoes and cabbage etc. All these vegetables are low in carbs with minimal sugar but are packed full of health boosting nutrients.
+If you’re a senior who have the middle age spread and are overweight, cut down the whole grains, tubers, roots and lentils and concentrate on eating vegetables for your main source of healthy carbohydrates: cauliflower, brussel sprouts, broccoli, spinach, cucumbers, kale, watercress, ball peppers (capsicum), eggplant, okra, bak choy, lettuce, kale, tomatoes and cabbage etc. All these vegetables are low in carbs with minimal sugar but are packed full of health boosting nutrients.
 In my view it’s much easier to lose weight by reducing your intake of carbs than by laboriously counting calories.
 Also if you depend solely on calorie reduction, your metabolism can actually go down after a certain cut off point making it extremely difficult to lose weight further as I’ve explained in my blogpost on how to avoid the Biggest Loser phenomenon.

 Buy Organic Vegetables & Fruits